 In 2016 he won the Grand Prix at the international Manhattan Music Competition Ivo Pogorelich (USA), captivating the judges for his "possession of a powerful musical personality, stellar technique and high quality of piano sound, able to create a powerful emotional involvement of the listeners" (Alexandre Toradze).

-After making a vibrant 2018 concerts tour in the USA and in Germany, with his debut at the Elbphilharmonie in Hamburg, Emanuel Rimoldi ventures a dynamic 2019/20 season which include several tours in Japan, invitations at the Suntory Hall, Hakuju Hall and with the New Japan Philharmonic orchestra at the Tokyo Sumida Triphony Hall.
+After making a vibrant 2018 concerts tour in the USA and in Germany, with his debut at the Elbphilharmonie in Hamburg, Emanuel Rimoldi ventures a dynamic 2021/22 season which include several tours in Japan, invitations at the Suntory Hall, Hakuju Hall and with the New Japan Philharmonic orchestra at the Tokyo Sumida Triphony Hall.

 Emanuel Rimoldi, Milanese pianist but with Romanian parentage, was initially trained in piano and composition at the Verdi Conservatory of Milan and at the Imola Academy achieving the graduation with honours.
 He pursued his studies for five years at the legendary Tchaikovsky conservatory in Moscow with Elissò Virsaladze, following by affiliation the Neuhaus piano school heritage.
 During this period he was invited by her and by the cellist Natalya Gutman to share a recital in Moscow; after it she declared “...his interpretation it’s really unique and special having always something unexpected !”

-He has been invited to perform in many of the international world’s most renowned concert venues collecting golden opinions form the press and the the audience: at the Carnegie Hall in New York, Wigmore Hall in London, Hamburg Elbphilharmonie, Philarmonie of Luxembourg, t Salle Cortot in Paris, Nikkei Hall and Yamaha Ginza Hall in Tokyo, Minato Mirai Hall in Yokohama, Gewandhaus of Leipzig, NDR-Sendesaal in Hannover, Gasteig of Munich, Staatstheater in Oldenburg, Rome Opera Theatre, Verdi Hall in Milan and in Russia at the International Performing Arts Centre in Moscow and the Great Hall of the Tchaikovsky State Conservatory…
+He has been invited to perform in many of the international world’s most renowned concert venues collecting golden opinions form the press and the the audience: at the Carnegie Hall in New York, Wigmore Hall in London, Hamburg Elbphilharmonie, Philarmonie of Luxembourg, Salle Cortot in Paris, Nikkei Hall and Yamaha Ginza Hall in Tokyo, Minato Mirai Hall in Yokohama, Gewandhaus of Leipzig, NDR-Sendesaal in Hannover, Gasteig of Munich, Staatstheater in Oldenburg, Rome Opera Theatre, Verdi Hall in Milan and in Russia at the International Performing Arts Centre in Moscow and the Great Hall of the Tchaikovsky State Conservatory…